 * Verizon up on broker upgrade, Wal-Mart falls on rating cut

-With no major earnings or economic data scheduled this week, trading volumes were thin and expected to get even quieter leading up to the Thanksgiving holiday on Thursday and an early market close on Friday.
+With no major earnings or economic data scheduled this week, trading volumes are expected to thin leading up to the holiday on Thursday and an early close on Friday.

-Cavium touched a record high of $83.82 after larger rival Marvell said it would buy the company for about $6 billion.
-Cavium shares were last up 10.4 percent at $83.74 and Marvell shares rose 6.0 percent to $21.51.
+Cavium jumped 7.8 percent after larger rival Marvell said it would buy the company for about $6 billion.
+Marvell shares were up 1.33 percent.

-Health stocks were weighed by a 1.8 percent drop in Merck to $54.18 and 0.9 percent fall in Bristol-Myers after Roche announced positive trial results for a competing cancer drug.
+Health stocks fell, weighed down by a 2.5 percent drop in Merck and 1.5 percent fall in Bristol-Myers after Roche announced a trial win for a competing cancer drug.

 Energy stocks fell along with a 1.5 percent drop in oil prices on caution ahead of next week's OPEC meeting when an extension of current curbs on output will be discussed.

 Wal-Mart fell 1.3 percent after Goldman Sachs cut its rating on the stock to "neutral" from "buy".